 Run away capitalism; ‘The show must go on’ An evolutionary biological argument for the collapse of neo-capitalism.

-Even if this societal ideal is achieved by accumulating wealth which can be deemed honorable and for the betterment of society, culture and what not, it still becks the question if it actually will redeem society or make it worse as can be seen with many technological breakthroughs of our time like the so called green revolution.
-Is technocracy really the answer, is the ‘peacock hero’ with creating staggering new technologies and capitalizing it really the type of hero we need in redeeming our society?
-What if the impact of those new and profound technologies are so unimaginable strong over the span of 50 years that it could change society into some sort of AI regulated universe in which we serve as slaves of our own inventions?
+Even if this societal ideal is achieved by accumulating wealth which can be deemed honourable and for the betterment of society, culture and what not, it still becks the question if it actually will redeem society or make it worse as can be seen with many technological breakthroughs of our time like the so called green revolution.
+Is technocracy really the answer, is the ‘peacock hero’ with creating staggering new technologies and capitalising it really the type of hero we need in redeeming our society?
+What if the impact of those new and profound technologies are so unimaginable strong that over the span of 50 years it could change society into some sort of AI regulated universe in which we serve as slaves of our own inventions?

 So I think these are all questions to ponder about if we think about what a heroic deed is in our times of age.
-What is a new technology worth if we remain philosophically speaking at the same level or lower of all those other cultures of the past?
+What is a new technology worth if we remain philosophically speaking at the same level or lower of many of the cultures of the past?
 If a hero brings balance to his or hers known world, that balance today would be a philosophical counterweight towards all the new technologies like AI invented to tackle major world issues.

 So that being said, the hero lives within all of us, but throughout my own hero’s journey I keep on wondering these things and adjusting my mission on this website for it.

 To be bluntly honest, in all of us also lives the antihero, because that is another way to deal with the dilemma of death and wanting to make your life meaningful and/or even try to leave a dot in the universe to be proud of.
 The antihero just does not care anymore, and retreats from the stage.
-Sitting in a corner, staying at home cowardly, seeing it all to depressing so to say, which makes sense, and yet isn’t helping.
+Sitting in a corner, staying at home cowardly, seeing it all too depressing so to say, which makes sense, and yet isn’t helping.
 Which is perfectly fine in and of itself and completely understandable considering the enormity of the challenges facing ahead.
 It is maybe even less foolish then becoming the political martyr we all love to hate when it turns out more promises did not make it into new policy cause they try to operate as the best sheep within a highly rigid and bureaucratic system.
-Depression, addictions and nihilistic behavior could actually be a road of less suffering comparing them with the above examples of heroism expressed in contemporary society.
+Depression, addictions and nihilistic behaviour could actually be a road of less suffering comparing them with the above examples of heroism expressed in contemporary society.
 In a way this antihero enjoys superficial pleasures of life and lives carelessly without being on a quest on finding gems and boons that could redeem the society, the greater whole he or she finds himself in.

 This in and of itself will cause its own suffering of neglecting that sense of dealing with death by finding purpose.
 By neglecting that inner calling it causes a path of suffering unknown to the heroic sheep and peacock.
-Retreating from the world so to say could be a more miserable path than remaining a social actor all though foolishly blinded how heroic deeds could shape new calamities for future generations.
+Retreating from the world so to say could be more of a miserable path than remaining a social actor all though foolishly blinded how heroic deeds could shape new calamities for future generations.
 In that sense, the hero turns into the warrior by gaining a realistic perspective on how certain so called boons would have an impact on the greater sum.

 This is maybe even a theme worthwhile investigating of today’s youth movements and the newer generations.
 In a world in which there is an abundance of wealth, technology and in many cases an already advanced society, what type of hero is then still needed?